shadyvalleyfarm/shadyvalleyfarm.github.io/goats/Critter-Grove-Sweet-Pea.md

 Sweet Pea is a very appropriate name for this girl.
 She is calm and loves to spend time with humans.
-She does tend to get a bit jealous but shows it in a non agreesive way.
+She does tend to get a bit jealous but shows it in a non aggressive way.
 She will gently nudge you to let you know she is near and ready to be petted.
 When she is not trying to eat up attention she will play with the others.

 We plan to breed her soon and have high hopes for her kids.

-### Blogs about Sweet Pea
+### Blog posts about Sweet Pea

 <ul>
   {% for post in site.posts %}